On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Conclusions and Outlook

-We are not so hubristic as to claim it is impossible that there is some hidden effect that substantially worsens scaling at large $N$ for random hypergraphs, which is not captured by our theory and is invisible in our numerics.
-But we see no evidence for it, have no idea what such an issue could be, and formulated our theory such that the simplifying approximations we made were more likely to underestimate the achievable approximation ratio $A$ than overestimate it.
-Excellent empirical performance in simulation supports this interpretation.
+We are not so hubristic as to claim it is impossible that there are hidden effects that substantially worsen scaling at large $N$ for random hypergraphs, which are not captured by our theories and are invisible in our numerics.
+But we see no evidence for it, have no idea what such an issue could be, and formulated our theory such that the simplifying approximations we made were more likely to underestimate the achievable approximation ratio $q_a$ than overestimate it.
+Excellent empirical performance in simulation, and the fact that two completely different calculations analyzing completely different filtered optimization algorithm formulations yield similar speedups, both bolster the strength of our claims.
 We see it as much more likely that one can structure PPSP hypergraphs in some non-random way as to violate the core assumptions of our calculations and become inapproximable.
-The conditions on such hypergraphs are, however, fairly strict; besides needing to more than double the exponential decay rate of per-state tunneling as compared to random hypergraphs, whatever property is responsible for the slowdown must be resilient both to the addition of a random, uncorrelated problem with similar constraint density and ground state energy, and to spectral deformations such as quadratic folding.
+The conditions on such hypergraphs are, however, fairly strict; besides needing to more than double the exponential decay rate of per-state tunneling in folded optimization (as compared to random hypergraphs), whatever property is responsible for the slowdown must be resilient both to the addition of a random, uncorrelated problem with similar constraint density and ground state energy, and to spectral deformations such as nonlinear folding and spectral warping.
 Further, such graphs must be relatively dense, as sparse problems are easy to approximate by solving random sub-problems, and their construction rules must not inadvertently render them amenable to classical optimization.

-Identifying hypergraph properties that cause this entire method to break down could lead to valuable new discoveries about macroscopic quantum tunneling physics and problem hardness, and further algorithm innovations in the steps needed to mitigate their effects.
+Identifying hypergraph properties that cause this entire class of methods to break down could lead to valuable new discoveries about macroscopic quantum tunneling physics and problem hardness, and further algorithm innovations in the steps needed to mitigate their effects.
 As we stated in the introduction, the underlying reasons for classical approximation hardness are generic and intuitive if often only applicable to extremal problem instances, but their quantum equivalents are not, and much more opaque.
 The correctness of our predictions here would imply that quantum approximation hardness may not be generic at all, and instead specific to as-yet undiscovered sets of problem properties.
 Let's go exploring.